 JENNY LEA WYFFELS

 Jenny Lea is a Certified Professional Dog Trainer through the Certification Council of Professional Dog Trainers - or CCPDT.
-Jenny specializes in working with law enforcement as well as treating dogs who exhibit fear, anxiety, reactivity, aggression or atypical behaviors.
+Jenny specializes in working with Law Enforcement as well as treating dogs who exhibit fear, anxiety, reactivity, aggression or atypical behaviors.
 Jenny is an active member of the International Association of Animal Behavior Consultants - IAABC (as well as many other organizations.)
 Jenny's passion in this field has provided her with well over a decade of experience.
-Among other specialties Jenny is passionate for cooperative care/enrichment based courses (for both human and companion) with unwavering commitment to bringing you the most up to date and innovative training methods available.
+Among other specialties Jenny is passionate for cooperative care/enrichment-based courses (for both human and companion) with unwavering commitment to bringing you the most up to date and innovative training methods available.

 Using the application of applied behavior analysis, Jenny helps build thoughtful and custom training plans with well-defined goals to fit you and your dog's specific needs.
 As a proud advocate for positive reinforcement training methods, adhering to LIMA (Least Intrusive, minimally aversive) Jenny ensures training is enjoyable for both you, and your pet.